Cambodia · tool

 Lok Lak

-Marinated, stir-fried beef cubes served over a bed of lettuce, tomatoes, and onions, often with a fried egg on top and a side of lime-pepper dipping sauce.
-The tender beef and tangy sauce are a winning combination.
+Stir-fried beef cubes marinated in a savory sauce, often served on a bed of lettuce and tomatoes, sometimes topped with a fried egg and accompanied by a lime-pepper dipping sauce.
+The tender beef and tangy sauce are a delightful combination.

 Where locals eat — best neighborhoods